alejandrogzi/gtfsort/README.md

 ## Benchmark

-> Note that this benchmark is outdated, the current implementation (v.0.2.1) is x2 faster than the previous one (v.0.1.1).
-Now, gtfsort can sort the complete *Homo sapiens* GENCODE 44 GTF (1.5GB) in **6.2 seconds**.
-It also can sort the complete *Cyprinus carpio carpio* GTF (1.9GB) in **6.7 seconds** compared to the previous implementation that took **~14-15 seconds**.

 To assess the efficiency and results of gtfsort, two main benchmarks were conducted.
 First, I ran gtfsort over the whole Ensembl Animalia GTF3 dataset (110 release; 306 species) [2].
-Here, gtfsort demonstrated both of their main attributes: speed and efficiency.
-This tool is able to sort a 1.9 GB GTF file (*Cyprinus carpio carpio*) in 12 seconds with high accuracy using less than 2.5 GB of RAM.
+Here, gtfsort demonstrated both of their main attributes: speed and efficiency. **This tool is able to sort a 1.9 GB GTF file (*Cyprinus carpio carpio*) in 3 seconds with high accuracy using less than 1 GB of RAM**.
 Species of common interest are highlighted.

-Secondly, I conducted a comparative analysis of the gtfsort utility in relation to several existing software tools: GNU v.8.25 (both in single and multi-core configurations), AGAT (utilizing the --gff flag for both complete and partial parsing phases) [3], gff3sort (with specific options, including --precise and --chr_order natural) [4], and rsort (an unpublished multi-core Rust implementation with nested data structures).
-This comprehensive evaluation encompassed a diverse array of biological domains, spanning bacteria, fungi, insects, mammals, and more.
-To ensure a robust assessment, I employed nine common species: *Homo sapiens*, *Mus musculus*, *Canis lupus familiaris*, *Gallus gallus*, *Danio rerio*, *Salmo salar*, *Crocodylus porosus*, *Drosophila melanogaster* and *Saccharomyces cerevisiae*.
+Secondly, I conducted a comparative analysis of gtfsort in relation to several existing software tools: GNU v.8.25 (both in single and multi-core configurations), AGAT (utilizing the --gff flag for both complete and partial parsing phases) [3], gff3sort (with specific options, including --precise and --chr_order natural) [4], and rsort (an unpublished multi-core Rust implementation with nested data structures).
+This benchmark included different biological domains, spanning bacteria, fungi, insects, mammals, and more.
+To ensure a robust assessment, I employed nine common reference species: *Homo sapiens*, *Mus musculus*, *Canis lupus familiaris*, *Gallus gallus*, *Danio rerio*, *Salmo salar*, *Crocodylus porosus*, *Drosophila melanogaster* and *Saccharomyces cerevisiae*.

-In this comparative analysis, gtfsort demonstrated remarkable efficiency, showcasing the second shortest computation time, second only to the GNU software (in both single and multi-core modes).
+In this comparative analysis, gtfsort demonstrated remarkable efficiency, producing the shortest computation time along with the GNU software (in both single and multi-core modes).
 It is worth noting, however, that GNU software fails to consistently maintain a stable chromosome/position/feature order and encounters difficulties when sorting commented lines (e.g., lines commencing with "#" at the beginning of the file).
-The remaining tools exhibited substantially longer processing times, with some employing parallel processing approaches (for instance, rsort, which utilized 16 cores).
+The remaining tools exhibited substantially longer processing times, with some employing parallel processing approaches (like rsort, which utilized 16 cores).

 Furthermore, it is noteworthy that the memory allocation required for sorting files remained conservative in three of the tools evaluated: GNU (both single and multi-core), gff3sort, and gtfsort.
 The memory utilization for the largest file did not exceed 2.3 Gbs, even when handling substantial datasets (up to 1.6 Gbs in size).